remult/remult/docs/docs/lifecycle-hooks.md

-# Entity Life Cycle Hooks
+# Entity Lifecycle Hooks

-In Remult, you can take advantage of Entity Life Cycle Hooks to add custom logic and actions at specific stages of an entity's life cycle.
-There are five life cycle events available: `validation`, `saving`, `saved`, `deleting`, and `deleted`.
-These hooks allow you to perform actions or validations when specific events occur in the entity's life cycle.
+In Remult, you can take advantage of Entity Lifecycle Hooks to add custom logic and actions at specific stages of an entity's lifecycle.
+There are five lifecycle events available: `validation`, `saving`, `saved`, `deleting`, and `deleted`.
+These hooks allow you to perform actions or validations when specific events occur in the entity's lifecycle.

 ## Validation